wookayin/tensorflow-talk-debugging/slides/main.md

   evaluate some expressions for debugging
 - during training, .red[*NaN*] occurs in loss and variables .dogdrip[but I don't know why]

 --

-😀  Of course, in Tensorflow, we can do these very elegantly!
+😀  Of course, in TensorFlow, we can do these very elegantly!

 ---

-## Debugging in Tensorflow: Overview
+## Debugging in TensorFlow: Overview

 .blue[**Basic ways:**]